MicrosoftLearning/mslearn-fabric/Instructions/Labs/12-query-data-in-kql-database.md

     | summarize ["Total Trip Distance"] = sum(trip_distance)
     ```

-    You can gruop the summarized data by a specified column or expression.
+    You can group the summarized data by a specified column or expression.

 1. TRun the following query to group the trip distances by borough within the NY Taxi system to determine the total distance traveled from each borough.